Sabbatical Archetypes

 The Exploration Sabbatical

-You’re not in crisis, but something about your current academic path feels quietly misaligned.
+You’re not in crisis, but something about your current path feels quietly misaligned.
 This sabbatical creates reflective space to question assumptions, reconsider identity, and explore possibilities without the pressure to decide on anything.

 Orientation: Inward – focused on self-reflection, curiosity, and imagination.